xvrwatcher/sark-douls/README.md

 There are only six commands in Sark Douls;

-str        	Move the pointer to the right\n dex	        Move the pointer to the left\n praise    	Add pointed character to the string\n PRAISE    	Add pointed character to the string uppercased\n light     	Show the string\n die         Empty the string and set pointer to 0\n
+str        	Move the pointer to the right

+dex	        Move the pointer to the left

+praise    	Add pointed character to the string

+PRAISE    	Add pointed character to the string uppercased

+light     	Show the string

+die         Empty the string and set pointer to 0

 Hopefully it works.